stephendpmurphy/stephendpmurphy/README.md

 ### About me
 - :computer: I'm an Embedded Software Engineer at [Glassboard](https://github.com/glassboard-dev) - Helping others bring their ideas to life!
-- 🔭 I’m currently working on a new project called [tiny-oled](https://github.com/stephendpmurphy/tiny-oled.firmware)!
-It's a chance to push my abilities and learn new concepts in Electrical Hardware Design, Embedded Firmware Development, DevOps, and more!
+- 🔭 I’m currently working on a project called [tiny-oled](https://github.com/stephendpmurphy/tiny-oled.firmware)!
+It's a chance to push my abilities and learn new concepts in Electrical Hardware Design, Embedded Firmware Development, DevOps, and more.
 - 🌱 I’m currently learning Javascript and full-stack web development
 - 👯 I’m looking to collaborate on open source hardware and tools